anyproto/anytype-swift/docs/CONTRIBUTING.md

 All pull requests will be reviewed by the team.

+### Translations

+You can help us translate Anytype by visiting our [Crowdin translation page](https://crowdin.com/project/anytype-mobile).

 ## Contributors Recognition

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!